letovesnoi/machine-learning/projects/capstone/capstone_proposal_template.md

 <!-- In this section, provide the details for a benchmark model or result that relates to the domain, problem statement, and intended solution.
 Ideally, the benchmark model or result contextualizes existing methods or known information in the domain and problem given, which could then be objectively compared to the solution.
 Describe how the benchmark model or result is measurable (can be measured by some metric and clearly observed) with thorough detail. -->

-A good result that relates to the domain of Natural products identification would be **less elapsed time** and **less FP** obtained by **target matching DEREPLICATOR** (cyclic spectra against cyclic compounds and linear against linear) than by current DEREPLICATOR pipeline.
+A good result that relates to the domain of Natural products identification would be less elapsed time and less FP at the same time obtained by **target matching DEREPLICATOR** (cyclic spectra against cyclic compounds and linear against linear) than by current DEREPLICATOR pipeline.
 It will mean that the model correctly classify the spectra by their structures into two groups.
-So the benchmark model is **current DEREPLICATOR** results.
+Now then the benchmark model is **current DEREPLICATOR** results.

 ### Evaluation Metrics
 _(approx. 1-2 paragraphs)_